LordWorm1996/Rust/README.md

 # Rust
-Here you'll find all my JavaScript programs and projects that I have done over the years
+Here you'll find all my Rust programs and projects that I have done over the years